micro-ROS/micro-ROS.github.io/_docs/tutorials/core/first_application_rtos/freertos.md

 Once the command is executed, a folder named `firmware` must be present in your workspace.

-This step is in charge, among other things, of creating a set of micro-ROS apps for the specific platform you are addressing.
+This step is in charge, among other things, of downloading a set of micro-ROS apps for the specific platform you are addressing.
 In the case of FreeRTOS, these are located at `firmware/freertos_apps/apps`.
 Each app is represented by a folder containing the following files: